 Alex Lasher is a partner in the Washington, D.C. office and head of the firm’s International Trade Commission (ITC) Section 337 practice.
-He has practiced before the ITC for more than seventeen years, representing complainants, respondents and third parties in more than seventy Section 337 investigations.
+He has practiced before the ITC for more than eighteen years, representing complainants, respondents and third parties in more than seventy Section 337 investigations.
 Mr. Lasher and his colleagues at Quinn Emanuel won Managing IP’s award for “Best ITC Practice” in the United States in two consecutive years.
 He has been ranked consistently in IAM Patent 1000, Chambers and Legal 500 USA.

 - The Dow Chemical Company